jolicode/JoliTypo/README.md

 - language agnostic (you can fix `fr_FR`, `fr_CA`, `en_US`... you tell JoliTypo what to fix);
 - easy to integrate into modern PHP projects (composer and autoload);
-- robust (make use of `\DOMDocument` instead of parsing HTML with dummy regexp);
+- robust (makes use of `\DOMDocument` instead of parsing HTML with dummy regexp);
-- smart enough to avoid Javascript, Code, CSS processing... (configurable protected tags list);
+- smart enough to avoid JavaScript, Code, CSS processing... (configurable protected tags list);
 - fully tested;
 - fully open and usable in any project (MIT License).